ethereum-optimism/superchain-ops/tasks/opsep/update-l2pao-to-aliased-l1pao/VALIDATION.md

 ## State Changes

 **Notes:**
 - Check the provided links to ensure that the correct contract is described at the correct address.
-The superchain registry is the source of truth for contract addresses and etherscan is supplementary.

 ### `0x4200000000000000000000000000000000000018` (`ProxyAdmin`)